 Electrolytes support cellular health and brain function with positive effects on mood and emotions.
 Magnesium can help fight depression and when it’s low even healthy individuals can begin to have depressive symptoms for no reason.

 What I wish my client’s understood is nutrition research is a relatively new industry, around 60 years (experiments can take a couple of decades for solid results!)
-So like I tell them – it’s important you Equip Your Mind with solutions and integrate habits safely into your own lifestyle smartly.
+So like I tell them – you must Equip Your Mind with solutions and integrate habits safely into your lifestyle smartly.
 Book a 30-minute consultation here for expert advice.

 In my body, I feel better when my hydration includes sodium, potassium, magnesium, and other electrolytes to promote powerful cellular metabolism.
 Your body and energy rely on microscopic processes and regulation.
 It’s like asking your car to run without injection fluid!